Mohammed Abed al-Jabri: Biography

 Mohammed Abed al-Jabri was born on 27 December 1935 in Figuig to a middle-class family of Berber origin.
 During his childhood, he read classics of Arabic literature, memorized parts of the Quran and learnt Arabic grammar.

+He contributed to at-Tahrir, official daily newspaper of the National Union of Popular Forces (UNFP) and had a column called ṣabaḥ an-nūr (صباح النور 'good morning').
+In 1959, he responded to the phenomenon of Zionist cinema in a series of articles in his column, criticizing Zionist propaganda films depicting violence against Arabs screened in Morocco behind closed doors at functions and gatherings including weddings.
+He was also one of at-Tahrir's main editors.

 He received a bachelor's degree in philosophy from the University of Mohammed V in 1967.
 He also obtained a PhD in philosophy from the same university in 1970.
 His master's thesis was on the philosophy of history in Ibn Khaldun and his doctoral dissertation was also on Ibn Khaldun.
 He died in Casablanca on 3 May 2010.

 Views

-Jabri was "fervent advocate" for Arabization.
+Jabri was a "fervent advocate" for Arabization.
 In his eyes, both Berber languages and colloquial Arabic were inadequate as serving as a national unifier.
 Jabri went as far as advocating for the complete destruction of Berber languages and he advocated for their banning from schools, radio and television:

 The complete purging of French as a language of civilization, culture, and communication, and the extermination of Amazigh and Arabic dialects should be the ultimate goal of the Arabization process, and this goal will not be attained unless actions are put in place to generalize and to focus education in far-flung rural and mountainous regions, and classical Arabic must be the only language to be employed in schools, in television and radio programming, and a comprehensive prohibition must be enforced on the use of any other language or dialect in these domains.